2023 Best Nursing Schools in South Dakota

 Top 10 Best Nursing Schools

 Our 2023 rankings named Mount Marty University the best school in South Dakota for nursing students.
-Located in the town of Yankton, Mount Marty is a private not-for-profit school with a small student population.
+Located in the remote town of Yankton, Mount Marty is a private not-for-profit college with a small student population.

 While working on their degree, nursing majors at Mount Marty accumulate an average of around $28,832 in student debt.